News

 The roundtable with Edem Ntumy (Reproductive Justice Initiative), Jenny Douglas (Open University), and Christina Ganotakis (NAZ) was a key moment.
 They spoke about structural racism, the chronic lack of funding for Black Studies, and the urgent need to build a less white academy.
 One where Black researchers are not merely objects of analysis, but central voices.
 They said it with conviction.
 And it was felt.

-I resonated with Roberta Bivins’s (University of Warwick) comment after a panel: “I was so ignorant before this panel started — and now I feel I’ve learned so much.”
+I resonated with Roberta Bivins’s (University of Warwick) comment after a panel: “I was so ignorant before this panel started — and now I feel I have learned so much.”
 That sentence stayed with me throughout the three days of the conference.

 Audience interventions were so precise and necessary that I thought: each question deserved to become a research line, a funded project, a collaborative network.